 A safari is an overland journey to observe and photo graph the wild life.
 Walking safaris are adventurous activities where guests take low paced and guided walks with a main priority of exploring different wild life species along the bush.
 The small details that are under looked during game drives are elaborated here while walking and observing.
 These walking safaris are some of the most fun activities that have helped a lot of people in different ways.
-They are mainly two and divided into two types which are the short guided bush walks and multi-day guided walking safaris.
+They are mainly two types which include the short bush walks and multi-day walking safaris.

 Short guided bush walks